 Two came to mind: communication and vision.
 Communication allows us to connect and share and is essential for forming relationships, building trust, solving problems, and creating meaningful changes in the world.
 But also a superpower is the ability to connect dots and envision the future.
-Being able to think creatively, see connections and patterns, and envision new possibilities is essential for innovation and progress—it’s especially critical when working with AI/ML.
+Being able to think creatively, to see connections and patterns and envision new possibilities, is essential for innovation and progress—it’s especially critical when working with AI/ML.

 What’s on your heads-down, time-to-focus playlist?

 According to my 2022 music wrap-up, in the morning I listen to cozy, mellow jazz (perfect for quiet East Coast mornings); in the afternoon it’s hyper-lit empowering dance tracks (which is really energizing); and toward the end of the day, it’s classical music (Beethoven was one of my top five musicians in 2022).

 What’s the best professional advice you’ve ever received?

 I’ve benefited most from the advice, given by a professor at my undergrad orientation, to treat every project as an opportunity to represent ourselves as designers.
 Almost a decade later, I’ve never regretted heeding her advice.
 To this day, I complete every project to the ultimate of my ability so it reflects my design skillsets, my thinking, my perspective, and my passion.

 What excites you most about the work you’re doing?